ahnguyen17/CompassAI/memory-bank/progress.md

     - **Fixed:** Corrected OpenAI/Perplexity API request formatting for `image_url` to send an object `{ "url": "data:..." }` instead of a string, resolving 400 errors.

 ## What's Left to Build
-- Further testing and refinement of existing features, especially AI vision input across different providers/models.
+- Further testing and refinement of existing features, especially AI vision input and immediate image display.
 - Address remaining TypeScript errors in `ChatPage.tsx` and `ModelSelectorDropdown.tsx` if they cause runtime issues or for better code quality.
 - Confirm which specific Perplexity models support vision via API and update backend/frontend accordingly.
 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent work focused on implementing and refining AI vision input capabilities, including enabling support for the GPT-4.1 series and fixing related backend runtime errors and API formatting issues.
-A bug preventing uploaded images from displaying correctly in the chat has also been fixed.
+Recent work focused on implementing and refining AI vision input capabilities and fixing related backend/frontend bugs (ReferenceError, OpenAI 400 error, immediate image display).
 User-facing file/image previews and paste support are functional.

 ## Known Issues
 - Numerous TypeScript errors (mostly implicit 'any' types and missing module declarations) remain in `ChatPage.tsx` and `ModelSelectorDropdown.tsx`.
 These should be reviewed.